irbull/llm-codegen-benchmark/README.md

 # LLM Code Generation vs Context Loading Benchmark

-A companion project for the blog post: **"Why LLMs Should Generate Code, Not Process Data"**
+A companion project for the blog post: **"Why Embedding a JavaScript Runtime Inside an LLM Is a Big Deal"**

 This project demonstrates why having an LLM generate code and execute it via a runtime (like Bun) is superior to loading raw data into the model's context window.